Niall-Keating/Notes/Work/Teva/Cloud App Initial Thoughts.md

 ## My Research
 - Teva repo:
 - Looks like was a MQTT client at one stage
 - Now using file upload endpoint instead?
 - links:
+- The files uploaded to the `session` endoint are saved to an internal `/media` folder on the cloud platform, for the Teva SmartInhaler testing that Pawel J has been conducting recently, this can be found at: `/var/www/firmwave-staging/media`
+- A log file showing this transaction was sent by Pawel and is available here: ![[Teva_Logs_30-06-22-15h17m.txt]]
  - The `/v1/<IMEI>/session/ ` endpoint us used to upload a JSON file an example of which can be viewed below:

 ### Sample JSON
 ``` JSON
 {